Japan Vulnerability Notes

 Japan Vulnerability Notes (JVN) is Japan's national vulnerability database and security advisory portal for software products used in Japan.
-It publishes information about security vulnerabilities, vendor responses and mitigation measures, and is jointly operated by the Japan Computer Emergency Response Team Coordination Center (JPCERT/CC) and the Japanese government's Information-technology Promotion Agency.
+It publishes information about security vulnerabilities, vendor responses and mitigation measures, and is jointly operated by the Japan Computer Emergency Response Team Coordination Center (JPCERT/CC) and the Japanese government's Innovation Platform Agency, Japan (IPA).

 History

 JPCERT/CC and IPA have coordinated the handling of software vulnerabilities in Japan since 2004 under the Information Security Early Warning Partnership, a national framework for early disclosure of vulnerabilities.
 JVN was developed as a public portal to publish vulnerability countermeasure information collected through this framework for software products used in Japan.

 In April 2007, IPA launched the companion database JVN iPedia as a public archive of vulnerability countermeasure information derived from JVN and other sources, and during its first six months the Japanese-language version catalogued about 4,100 vulnerabilities.
 By 2012, JVN had adopted the Security Content Automation Protocol (SCAP) to standardise its vulnerability data for automated processing.